DFE-Digital/npq-separation/statement-contracts-modelling.md

   * Find `NPQContract` with `statement.contract_version`
   * Duplicate the contract
   * Set new value
-  * Set new dumped version
+  * Bump up contract version
   * Update statement with new version
 * Do this while not creating duplicate contracts as contract is shared between statements